 “This is the War Room, gentlemen!
 How dare you fight in here!”

-Then Turgidson insists that the ambassador be searched, including all “seven bodily orifices.”
+Then Turgidson insists that the ambassador is searched, including all “seven bodily orifices.”
 The ambassador will have none of it:

 “Why you capitalist swine!” he roars, and reaches out of the frame to the huge three-tiered table that was wheeled in earlier.
 Then he turns back to General Turgidson, who now has a look of apprehension on his face as he ducks aside, managing to evade a custard pie that the ambassador is throwing at him.
 President Muffley has been standing directly behind the general, so that when he ducks, the president is hit directly in the face with the pie.
 He is so overwhelmed by the sheer indignity of being struck with a pie that he simply blacks out.
 General Turgidson catches him as he collapses.